This article was updated on 14 October 2019.

-Opinions aside, we don’t have much of a choice come 2019.
-Both local and foreign homeowners, as well as companies, would need to equip themselves with the basic know-how of RPGT, especially on how to calculate the applicable RPGT rates and what are the available exemptions for each of them.
+That aside, both local and foreign homeowners, as well as companies, would need to equip themselves with the basic know-how of RPGT, especially on how to calculate the applicable RPGT rates and what are the available exemptions for each of them.

 Here is what you need to know:

 According to the Real Property Gains Tax Act 1976, RPGT is a form of Capital Gains Tax levied by the Inland Revenue (LHDN).
 It is chargeable upon profit made from the sale of your land or real property, where the resale price is higher than the purchase price.

 - Individuals (Non-Citizens/Foreigners)